cvrkumar-azure/KBs/linux/Vi.md

 gg      	--> Takes to the top of the page

 :set number --> View line numbers

 :n          --> Takes you to the nth line.

-/<string>	--> To search for a string
+/string-to-search 	--> To search for a string

-:s//<string/>//<replacement/>/g  --> Searches string and replaces wiht the replacement on current line
+:s/string-to-search/string-to-replace/g  --> Searches string and replaces wiht the replacement on current line
+Ex: :s/tect/text/g

-:%s//<string/>//<replacement/>/g  --> Searches string and replaces wiht the replacement through out the file
+:%s/string-to-search/string-to-replace/g  --> Searches string and replaces wiht the replacement through out the file

+:set number            --> Sets the Line numbers